"I am invincible. My Shadow Skills... perfectly honed. The power of my blow... HAS. NO. EQUAL!"

 - Actually it's all about Gau learning to face his fear of death in order to be able to move forward and beat Ren Fuuma, which he does by being inspired through the example of Elle.

 - Foreshadowed by Darkness and expounded by Ren Fuuma.
 Basically a beast fights for survival, it needs no other reason and does not fear battle.
 Its primal instincts are its battle skills, it has no need for fancy combat techniques.
 Darkness, Kain Phalanx, Scarface, Elle Ragu, Len Fuma, and several others have told Gau he needs to become a beast to survive combat with the opponents he faces.
-The montage is Gau finally realizing this for himself and becoming a true warrior.
+The montage is Gau finally realizing this for himself with the help of The Power of Friendship of the rest of the main cast and becoming a true warrior.

 - Upbringing Makes the Hero - Subverted.
 Ironically, Gau's happy life with Elle is what's said to have caused Gau to weaken as a warrior.
 Played straight in later arcs in the manga, where it's revealed the infant Gau was secretly placed with his foster parents, who were simple farmers, to prevent him from becoming evil like his biological father, Shere Kahn.